estuary/flow/site/docs/reference/Connectors/capture-connectors/mongodb.md

 `?authSource=admin` parameter so that authentication is done through your admin database.
 :::

-* ReplicaSet enabled on your database, see [Deploy a Replica Set](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/).
+- ReplicaSet enabled on your database, see [Deploy a Replica Set](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/).

-* If you are using MongoDB Atlas, or your MongoDB provider requires whitelisting of IPs, you need to whitelist Estuary's IP `34.121.207.128`.
+- If you are using MongoDB Atlas, or your MongoDB provider requires whitelisting of IPs, you need to whitelist Estuary's IPs `34.121.207.128, 35.226.75.135, 34.68.62.148`.

 ## Configuration